Y0Coss/docs-fork/pages/web_cloud/web_hosting/ssl_dv/guide.en-asia.md

 **Before ordering the Sectigo DV SSL certificate on your web hosting plan**, check that **the domain/subdomain name** covered by your SSL certificate:

 - Points to the IP address of your web hosting plan.
-- Is declared as a multisite on your web hosting plan.
+- is declared on one of the websites on your web hosting.
 - Does not already have an active SSL certificate.

 > [!primary]